 The complaint is sent to the DiH whistleblowing secretariat.
-However, should the complaint relate to the Secretary General or have a profoundly serious nature, the complaint can also be sent to the chair of DiH Board for processing.
-Chair of Board Turid Lilleheie can be contacted at: firstname.lastname@example.org, telephone +47 915 59 629.
+However, should the complaint relate to persons in the administration or have a profoundly serious nature, the complaint can also be directed to members of the board.

 If your identity is known, you will receive feedback within 14 days, to be informed on how the secretariat will proceed with issue.
 Every complaint is given high priority and should be closed/resolved within two months.